Why action is cheaper than reaction – A strategic look at proactive vs reactive cybersecurity for SMBs

 And that’s not even factoring in the emotional toll on business owners and employees or the opportunity cost of diverting focus away from growth.

-Now compare that with the cost of preventative security measures, many of which are straightforward, affordable, and scalable.
+Now compare that with the cost of preventative security measures, many of which are straightforward, affordable, and scalable and there’s an obvious preference between proactive vs reactive cybersecurity for SMBs.

 What Does Prevention Actually Look Like?